Books

 When my brother died, very suddenly, I had to clear out his house.
 I had to sift through box after box of letters, papers, photos and belongings, not just of Tom’s, but of our parents and our older sister, Caroline.

 Those boxes told the story of our family: of my sister’s mental illness, my brother’s struggles with anxiety and my own ups and downs, ranging from cancer to dramatic romantic failures.
-This makes it sound like a misery memoir, but I promise you, it isn’t!
-It will be out in February and has been selected by The Bookseller as their non-fiction Book of the Month.
-It has also been picked as a Times/Sunday Times Best Book of 2022.
+Outside, the Sky is Blue was selected by The Bookseller as their non-fiction Book of the Month and was a Times/Sunday Times Best Summer Read.
 You can read The Bookseller‘s interview with me here and order the book here.